denya133/brunch-with-ember-and-express/README.md

-# Brunch with Ember and Bootstrap
+# Brunch with Ember and Express
 An up-to-date [Brunch](http://brunch.io) skeleton for developing clean [Ember](http://emberjs.com) applications with ease.

 It was based the skeleton from Giovanni Collazo [brunch-with-ember-reloaded](https://github.com/gcollazo/brunch-with-ember-reloaded) but is now much more updated and complex now, tho I'd prefer to keep my original source.